TommasoRuga/Pipsqueak/README.md

 # How to Cite

-The datasets are freely available for use.
-When using them, please cite the original publications.
+The dataset is freely available for use.
+When using it, please cite the original publications.
 When referencing this dataset in your own manuscripts and publications, please use the following full citations:

 [1] Ruga, T., Zumpano, E., Vocaturo, E., Caroprese, L., & Arlia, C. (2025, July).
 Bias in Dermatological Datasets: A Critical Analysis of the Underrepresentation of Dark Skin Tones in Melanoma Classification Images.
 In International Conference on Computational Science (pp. 434-448).
 Cham: Springer Nature Switzerland.